andrew/ultimate-awesome/README.md

 - [awesome-webshell](https://github.com/alphaSeclab/awesome-webshell) - Awesome webshell collection.
 Including 150 GitHub repo, and 200+ blog posts.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
-- [awesome-islands](https://github.com/lxsmnsyc/awesome-islands) - All about Islands Architecture and Partial Hydration.
 - [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome-catholic](https://github.com/servusdei2018/awesome-catholic) -  A curated list of awesome open-source Catholic projects, libraries and software.